yym68686/uni-api/docs/native-responses-stage-observation.md

 SSE read errors, EOF, deadline outcomes and semantic preflight retries preserve available stage data.
 Failures before response headers and decoder exceptions can still lack it.
 Never infer that a missing measurement is zero.

+### Raw committed stream checkpoints

+`raw_stream` is null for paths that have not entered the raw committed loop.
+For that loop it contains an entry timestamp, fixed-size totals, and one-shot snapshots at the first observed `response.created`, substantive output and text.
+Snapshots are taken after parsing the received chunk that contains the event;
+coalesced frames in that chunk can be included.
+Events seen in preflight do not create misleading raw-stage checkpoints.
+Missing and legacy checkpoints are null.

+- `upstream_read_wait_ms` and `upstream_read_calls` count awaited body reads.
+  This includes executor scheduling and any upstream/network waiting.
+- `process_ms` measures synchronous SSE decoding and frame inspection wall time.
+  It is not a CPU profile. `max_pending_frame_bytes` describes buffered partial events without storing their contents.
+- `output_send_ms` and `output_calls` measure the existing send routine, including idempotency capture and waiting for the bounded output queue.
+They do not prove a network flush or receipt by the client.
+- Frame/comment counts and the last nonempty chunk timestamp help distinguish early keepalives and incomplete events from a complete semantic response.

+Only scalar metadata and at most three fixed-size milestone snapshots are kept;
+there are no per-frame logs or payload samples.
+No forwarding, frame parsing, terminal filtering, queue size, timeout or retry decisions change.
+A latency partition localizes a wait boundary; it does not by itself prove a software bug.